Smartling/SmartlingHelp/_articles/learning/guides/when-content-doesnt-need-to-be-translated.md

 **Project types availability** - Global Delivery Network

-**What you need to know about the &lt;notranslate&gt; tag**- When using the &lt;notranslate&gt; tag, content contained in the tag is eliminated from the translation process and appear unchanged from the original language.
+**What you need to know about the `<notranslate>` tag**- When using the `<notranslate>` tag, content contained in the tag is eliminated from the translation process and appear unchanged from the original language.

-**When should you use the &lt;notranslate&gt; tag**- Use&nbsp; if you don’t want a set or class of strings translated but still need them displayed ‘as-is’ in the localized version of your site or file, for example email addresses, proper names, company names, addresses etc.&nbsp;
+**When should you use the `<notranslate>` tag**- Use&nbsp; if you don’t want a set or class of strings translated but still need them displayed ‘as-is’ in the localized version of your site or file, for example email addresses, proper names, company names, addresses etc.&nbsp;

 &nbsp;If you know what HTML element the strings are being ingested from, and the element has a unique class or ID, you can simply apply the no translate rule to that specific class or ID via the GDN rule configuration.&nbsp;

 ![](/uploads/versions/notranslate-1---x----1671-1038x---.png)

-If you are dealing with an element that does not have a unique class or ID, then go ahead and [tag the element directly in the source code](http://docs.smartling.com/pages/supported-file-types/)[.](__notset__)
+If you are dealing with an element that does not have a unique class or ID, then go ahead and tag the element directly in the source code

 ![](/uploads/versions/example-notranslate--html---x----1176-288x---.png)